Installing FFmpeg on Ubuntu

 Step 1: Update the Repository

-Update and upgrade the system packages to get the FFmpeg version currently available in the repository.
-Execute the following command:
+Update the system package repository to get the most recent FFmpeg version.
+Run the following command:

 Step 2: Install FFmpeg